All Episodes

 We'll play them one day.

-Every morning I wake up, and in the seconds before I turn my phone on to see what the latest news is, I have this boundless sense of optimism and hope that this is the day that he's going to have a massive stroke and be carried out of the White House on a gurney.
+Every morning I wake up and in the seconds before I turn my phone on to see what the latest news is, I have this boundless sense of optimism and hope that this is the day that he's going to have a massive stroke and be carried out of the White House on a gurney.

-And every day so far I've been disappointed in that hope.
+And every day so far, I've been disappointed in that hope.

-He's an old guy, doesn't eat well, he's overweight, terrible nutrition.
+He's an old guy, doesn't eat well.

 Julianne Malvaux, I think.